 Find your ancestors in the records of the holidays they celebrated!
-Seasonal holidays generated many Christmas genealogy records to find your ancestors.
+Seasonal holidays generated many Christmas genealogy records you can use to find your ancestors.

 The holidays are upon us.
 We are shopping, baking, wrapping presents, traveling….. and more!